 You need to have a motorcycle driving license valid for an 500 cc motorbike (at least).

-You can sit into the back-up van and enjoy totally the same trip while saving 300 EUR.
-Also you will have the chance to sit and ride on the bike behind our guides or if you come together with a rider you can also sit on the back theyer bike for most part of the trip.
+You can sit in the back-up van and enjoy the exact same trip while saving €300.
+Also you will have the chance to sit and ride on the bike behind our guides.
+Or in case you come together with a rider, you can also sit behind them for most part of the trip.

 There will be parts with straight, smooth concrete roads, but this is not typical.
-You need to be prepared for bumpy dirt roads, river crossings, mud, sand, gravel, lots of curves and anything you can imagine.
+You need to be prepared for bumpy dirt roads, river crossings, mud, sand, gravel, lots of curves and basically anything you can imagine.

 Yes, it is included in the price and the group leaders will take care of it, they bring extra supply in the back-up van.